-Staff Finding: While the two car garage is over 50 years old, it is also in fair to poor condition and not directly associated with the house.
+Staff Finding: Complies as Proposed.
+While the two car garage is over 50 years old, it is also in fair to poor condition and not directly associated with the house.
 Staff finds that removal of the garage will not adversely impact the significance of the small house.
-The modest addition and conditions of approval will assure the historic significance of the home will be retained.
+The garage and conditions of approval will assure the historic significance of the home will be retained.